Priyasvasan-github/api-automation-json-bin/README.md

 When the project is cloned into Local, test results reporting, along with screenshots, can be seen if we open **_`index.html`_** from `(target\site\serenity\index.html)`.

 ## 4) CI/CD Integration

+CircleCI is used for running the pipeline respective scripts can be found on .circleci folder and the tests are run automatically upon every commit and pull request.

+Also last executed results can be found in this [link(click here for last executed test results)](https://circleci.com/api/v1.1/project/github/sripriyavasan/api-automation-json-bin/latest/artifacts/0/target/site/serenity/index.html)

+####Note: To view the last executed test results, user needs to login into circleCI